 Children of both biological sexes are available.
 The wait for a child can be 6 to 12 months depending on the characteristics of child desired.
 The majority of the children are Mestizo (of mixed race, Spanish/Native Indian/Black).
 Children are usually adopted from a state orphanage, although on occasion a voluntary placement may be made.

 Children are referred for adoption by State and National System for Integral Family Development (DIF) and Mexican Secretariat of Foreign Affairs (SRE), Mexico’s Central Authority.

 1. Contact the agency and particpate in a group or individual information session about our Mexico adoption program.

-2. Complete and submit an application for adoption services with accompanying application fee to HATW
+2. Complete and submit an application for adoption services with accompanying non-refundable application fee to HATW

 3. Complete your Home Study with Hands Across The Water or an appropriate agency in your state.
 Please contact HATW for assistance if you live outside of Michigan.